xahmol/OricScreenEditor/README.md

 *Delete*

-Pressing **D** will erase the present selection (fill the selecOric area with spaces).
+Pressing **D** will erase the present selection (fill the selected area with spaces).

 *Paint with attribute or only color*

-Pressing **A** will change the attribute values of all characters in the selecOric area to the present selecOric attribute value, so color, luminance and blink value.
+Pressing **A** will change the attribute values of all characters in the selected area to the present selected attribute value, so color, luminance and blink value.
 Pressing **P** will only change the color, but will leave the other attributes (blink and luminance) unchanged.
 Note that **P** is much slower than **A**.

 *Leaving mode and Help*